Racer Information

 Pros/Experts: 3 laps (approximately 37.5 miles)

 Climbing?
 Yes.
 First, out of the river basin (not so bad) then to the base of the mountain on its west side, which becomes a little more challenging.
 There, you'll find some sweet, new single track recently built by our friends at Crystal Mountain which is challenging, but very rideable.
-This year the Buck chairlift at the south end of the property will be running (the Clipper is down for repairs) and there will be tons of spectators at the top to cheer you on.
-The vistas are awesome but there will be little time to enjoy the view as you start descending on a brand new Crystal exclusive trail, the Pistachio, leading back to the base of the mountain where you started.
+This year, the Clipper chairlift will once again be up and running and there will be tons of spectators at the top to cheer you on.
+The vistas are awesome, but there will be little time to enjoy the view as you start descending on a brand new Crystal exclusive trail, the Pistachio, leading back to the base of the mountain where you started.
 The course clocks out at right around 12.5 miles.

 Click the button below to access the detailed course map for Peak2Peak.